alex-bellon/wikipedia/README.md

 - [Bit bucket](https://en.wikipedia.org/wiki/Bit_bucket) - the bit bucket is where lost computerized data has gone, by any means; any data which does not end up where it is supposed to, being lost in transmission, a computer crash, or the like, is said to have gone to the bit bucket – that mysterious place on a computer where lost data goes.
 - [Hyper Text Coffee Pot Control Protocol](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) - a facetious communication protocol for controlling, monitoring, and diagnosing coffee pots.
 It is specified in RFC 2324, published on 1 April 1998 as an April Fools' Day RFC, as part of an April Fools prank.
 - [lp0 on fire](https://en.wikipedia.org/wiki/Lp0_on_fire) - an outdated error message generated on some Unix and Unix-like computer operating systems in response to certain types of printer errors.
+- [Mung](https://en.wikipedia.org/wiki/Mung_(computer_term)) - computer jargon for a series of potentially destructive or irrevocable changes to a piece of data or a file.
+It is sometimes used for vague data transformation steps that are not yet clear to the speaker.
+Common munging operations include removing punctuation or HTML tags, data parsing, filtering, and transformation.
 - [People's Computer Company](https://en.wikipedia.org/wiki/People's_Computer_Company) - an organization, a newsletter (the People's Computer Company Newsletter) and, later, a quasiperiodical called the Dragonsmoke.
 - [Roofnet](https://en.wikipedia.org/wiki/Roofnet) - an experimental mesh network developed by the Computer Science and Artificial Intelligence Laboratory at MIT
 - [Tivoization](https://en.wikipedia.org/wiki/Tivoization) - the creation of a system that incorporates software under the terms of a copyleft software license like the GNU General Public License (GNU GPL), but uses hardware restrictions or digital rights management (DRM) to prevent users from running modified versions of the software on that hardware.